Falling in Space, an excerpt from my new book “Fish Out of Water”

-This excerpt from my new book FISH OUT OF WATER: A Search for the Meaning of Life is from the chapter “Onion Skin and Nothingness.”
-Here is an image so you too can see where it happened!
+This excerpt from my book FISH OUT OF WATER: A Search for the Meaning of Life is from the chapter “Onion Skin and Nothingness.”
+Above is an image so you too can see where it happened!

 Falling in Space